isomerpages/moe-acjc/_about-us/Faith CPA/Rental Rates (wef 1st Jan 2019).md

 |**Technician**  | Weekday overtime Hourly Rate (min 4 hr)  | $35/hr   |
 |**Technician**  | Weekend (Fri to Sun) / Public Holidays overtime Hourly Rate (min 4 hr)  | $35/hr   |
 |  |  |  |

+MOE and affiliated schools enjoy a preferential rate.
+Please enquire for more details.

+A minimum of 2 technicians is needed for each booking for rehearsal or performance.

+There will be compulsory cleaning charges for **ALL** booking days.